cran-task-views/Epidemiology/Epidemiology.md

 selection to satisfy the conditions described in the previous paragraph.

-Packages are deemed in scope if they provide tools, or data, explicitly targeted at reporting, modelling, or forecasting infectious diseases.
+Packages are deemed in scope if they provide tools, or data, explicitly targeted at reporting, modeling, or forecasting infectious diseases.

 **Your input is welcome!** Please suggest packages we may have missed by posting an issue at: